 The Community Infrastructure Levy (CIL) is a charge on development to help fund infrastructure such as transport schemes and schools which the council, local community and neighbourhoods require to help accommodate new growth from development.

-Westminster City Council will implement its CIL charge on 1 May 2016.
+Westminster City Council implemented its CIL charge on 1 May 2016.

 The payment procedure applies for both the mayoral CIL and Westminster CIL.

 Developments that create new-build floorspace with a gross internal floorspace (GIA) of 100 square metres or more would be liable to pay both the Mayor’s and Westminster’s CIL.
 A development involving the creation of a dwelling and new-build floorspace of any size would also be liable to pay both CILs.